ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

    \end{matrix}

-where *k,l,m* are integer numbers, jumps in the particle trajectories produce phase changes of multiples of 2π in the Fourier transformed particle density, i.e. leave it unchanged.
+where *k,l,m* are integer numbers, jumps in the particle trajectories produce phase changes of multiples of :math:`2\pi` in the Fourier transformed particle density, i.e. leave it unchanged.
 One can define a grid of *q*-shells or a grid of *q*-vectors along a given direction or on a given plane, giving in addition a *tolerance* for *q*. *MDANSE* looks then for *q*-vectors of the form given in Eq.

-.. math:: 61

-\ `Error: Reference source not found <#anchor-124>`__ whose moduli deviate within the prescribed tolerance from the equidistant *q*-grid.
+61 whose moduli deviate within the prescribed tolerance from the equidistant *q*-grid.
 From these *q*-vectors only a maximum number per grid-point (called generically *q*-shell also in the anisotropic case) is kept.